Twist and Measure: Characterizing the Effective Radius of Strings and Bundles under Twisting Contraction: Experimental Procedures

 \section{Experimental Procedures}

 To critically examine the validity of Eq.~(\ref{eq:theory}) with constant twist radius, $r=r_0$, we begin with single-, double- and triple-stranded bundles of Nylon monofilament.
 This choice avoids complications due to the internal braid structure of woven strings.
-In particular, we used roughly 40~cm length bundles, with each strand having a geometric radius of $r_g=0.205$~mm.
+In particular, we used roughly 40~cm length bundles, with each strand having a Euclidean geometric radius of $r_E=0.205$~mm.
 The top of the bundle is tied around a horizontal post and constant tension is maintained by tying the bottom end to a 1~kg hanging mass.
 Nearly the same results were found for a range of masses, and 1~kg was safely within the tolerance of many different types of string.
 A horizontal wooden dowel is inserted into the bottom knot to hold the string at fixed angular displacement against two vertical posts.
 The string is then systematically twisted, being careful to maintain constant tension as set by the hanging mass, and its length found with a tape measure versus increasing twist until the string either approaches supercoiling or snaps.
+Uncertainty in each length measurement is $0.3$~mm; all error bars are smaller than the markers on our plots, and thus not shown.
+For Nylon, by contrast with the braided strings later in the paper, the material is sufficiently stiff that the cross section of each string in the bundle appears by eye to remain circular, even in the single-stranded case.
+Images for the double-stranded case are shown later, in Fig.~\ref{fgr:Collapsed}a.

 Contraction data for all three bundles are plotted in Fig.~\ref{fig:theorydiagram}b.
 We see that Eq.~(\ref{eq:theory}) fits the initial contraction quite well, by adjusting $L_0$ and $r_0$, if a small-enough range of twist angles is selected; however, it noticeably deviates at larger twist angles.
 Better average agreement may be achieved by fitting over the whole range, as in prior works, but this gives noticeable systematic deviation across the whole range.
 And even more unfortunately, it gives fitting results for $r_0$ that depend on fitting range.
 Thus, Eq.~(\ref{eq:theory}) with constant effective twist radius $r=r_0$ can only be trusted for small twist angles, for contractions less than about 5\%.